Archives + Special Collections

 Bachman Rare Book Room

-The Rare Book Room holds hundreds of rare and valuable books, newspapers, manuscripts, pray books, Haggadot, and ephemera dating from the 15th century.
+The Rare Book Room holds hundreds of rare and valuable books, newspapers, manuscripts, prayer books, Haggadot, and ephemera dating from the 15th century.
+Included in this room are other special collections that have been acquired though the years such as papers donated by faculty, administration, and other Gratz affiliates, including the papers of Arno Nadel and Lena Allen Shore.

 TL partners with the following organizations to further access and scholarship in Holocaust studies.
 Please contact the Librarian for access to these resources.